OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Other Preparations

 To make our app load an additional library at startup we need some way of inserting an additional load command into the Mach-O header of the main executable.
-Optool <sup>[12]</sup> can be used to automate this process:
+[Optool](https://github.com/alexzielenski/optool) can be used to automate this process:

 ~~~
 $ git clone https://github.com/alexzielenski/optool.git